EddyVerbruggen/nativescript-plugin-firebase/docs/MESSAGING.md

 #### Enable push support in Xcode

+Open your project's target and head over to "Capabilities" to toggle this switch:
 <img src="images/push-xcode-config.png" width="600px" alt="Push Xcode config"/>

+> Without this enabled you will receive push messages in the foreground, but **NOT in the background** / when the app is killed.

 #### Receiving remote notifications in the background
 Open `app/App_Resources/iOS/Info.plist` and add this to the bottom: